Air Fryer Recipe

 Peanut Butter and Jelly Stuffed French Toast Sticks

-These peanut butter and jelly stuffed French toast sticks offer a nostalgic twist with a gooey center, perfect for air frying.
+These peanut butter and jelly stuffed French toast sticks are a nostalgic little treat, with a warm, gooey centre that works beautifully in the air fryer.

 Ingredients